How to Build a Chatbot from Scratch for Your Business

 - Low cost.
 One of the most attractive advantages is the cost of development.
 Many solutions provide free packages or have a trial period.
 In addition, if you do everything by yourself, you save on development services.

 - No need for coding.
 You can use one of the pre-built templates and customize it, or make your own chatbot from scratch using a drag-and-drop interface.

 - No need for design.
 Most of the chatbot-building platforms provide a greater variety of ready-made templates that need little modification.

 - Non-flexible.
 Most of the platforms provide only standard features and are not flexible.
 It can be hard to adapt such solutions to your unique business workflow, and it’s nearly impossible to add custom features.

 - API integrations.
 Some technical skills are needed to integrate a chatbot into your website or app, especially if it is custom-built.
 What’s more, if you would like to integrate a chatbot with daily use software like custom CRM, and ERP, it may be difficult without professional help.

 - Data security.
-If a solution is hosted by a vendor, you won’t know how reliably and securely the data is stored, and who has access to it.
+If a solution is hosted by a vendor, you won’t know how reliably and securely the data is stored, or who has access to it.
 And if you move to another platform, it may be difficult to transfer the data to a new platform.

 - Need for technical experience.
-Even with a chatbot constructor that requires no coding, it may be challenging to develop the necessary conversational flow and integrate the chatbot with your website (especially custom one), app, or CRM if you have not worked with these items before.
+Even with a chatbot builder that requires no coding, it may be challenging to develop the necessary conversational flow and integrate the chatbot with your website (especially custom one), app, or CRM if you have not worked with these items before.